Site icon Fundación Por Pobreza/ Pobreza Infantil

 e.
 The Ilarraza-Rosado Family

-Victor Ramón Ilarraza Acevedo ("Mr. Ilarraza Acevedo") and Maritza Rosado Concepción, along with their daughter Rosa Maria Ilarraza Rosado ("Ms. Ilarraza Rosado") (jointly, "the family"), are U.S. citizens living together in Toa Alta, Puerto Rico.
-Id. ¶¶ 70-71.
+Victor Ramón Ilarraza Acevedo (“Mr. Ilarraza Acevedo”) and Maritza Rosado Concepción, along with their daughter Rosa Maria Ilarraza Rosado (“Ms. Ilarraza Rosado”) (jointly, “the family”), are U.S. citizens living together in Toa Alta, Puerto Rico.
+Id.¶¶ 70-71.
 Mr. Ilarraza Acevedo is 50 years old and suffers from four herniated discs, tailbone pain, and bipolar disorder.
 Id. ¶¶ 72-73.
 Ms. Ilarraza Rosado is 24 years old; she has been diagnosed with a mild to moderate intellectual disability, is unable to read or write, and has severe retention problems.
 Id. ¶¶ 77-78.
 No one in the family receives AABD benefits, but the family receives $410 per month under the NAP program.
+Id. ¶¶ 75, 80, 83.
 But for their residency in Puerto Rico, the family would likely qualify for SSI and SNAP benefits, and their SNAP benefits would likely be greater than what they now get from the NAP program.
 Id. ¶¶ 74-84

 f.
 Ramón Luis Rivera Rivera